-Pinterest’s Terms of Service state that if you’re using Pinterest for work or for commercial reasons (for example earning money by driving traffic to your products and services), it’s required that you sign up for a business account and agree to Business Terms of Services.
+Pinterest’s Terms of Service state that if you’re using Pinterest for work or for commercial reasons, it’s required that you sign up for a business account and agree to Business Terms of Services.

 That means if you’re promoting your business from a personal account, that account could get shut down for violating the TOS.
 Pinterest has been shutting down accounts for all sorts of reasons lately, so do not put it past them.

 Get started: How to Convert Your Personal Account Into a Pinterest Business Account

 Rich Pins are enhanced Pins that display more information about the page or blog post you’re linking to – and they’re only available for business accounts.

 Rich Pins work by pulling metadata from the page you’re linking to, displaying it next to your Pin, and automatically syncing changes you make to the linked page.

 Article Rich Pins show the headline, description, and author name of your blog post.
 Product Rich Pins can feature availability, pricing, and product information from your website.
 Either way, Rich Pins provide more relevant context for your target audience and make pins more enticing and actionable.

 For more guidance on Rich Pins & how to install them: The Complete Guide to Pinterest Rich Pins

 If you’re looking to supplement your free, organic Pinterest marketing strategy with paid ads now or sometime in the future, heads up!

 Paid ads you run on Pinterest are called Promoted Pins.
 You can promote any pin of yours as long as it meets the requirements.